 Sacramento Toxic Mold Lawyers

 Mold which develops inside buildings can be harmful to one’s health and damage and/or destroy the structure of the building and its contents (i.e., personal property and belongings).
-Attorneys at Miller Injury Attorneys are pioneers in the representation of plaintiffs in toxic mold cases.
+Miller Injury Attorneys are pioneers in the representation of plaintiffs in toxic mold cases.

 The context in which toxic mold exposure can arise includes landlord-tenant cases; construction defect cases; real estate cases involving sellers, realtors, home inspectors and pest inspectors and; insurance bad faith lawsuits.

 Contact (916) 525-7761 to schedule a free, confidential consultation with our reputable Sacramento toxic mold attorneys.

 Many experts have confirmed toxic mold is harmful to humans.
 Stachybotrys (or “black mold”) is an especially dangerous type of mold that can cause a broad range of health problems.
 Exposure to this mold can cause prolonged cold and flu-like symptoms, headaches, skin rashes, bloody noses, pneumonia, bronchitis, asthma, chest pain, allergies, joint pain, liver disorders and lung damage.
 It poses a serious health risk to those exposed.
 Exposure to other types of mold, including Aspergillus and Penicillium, can also cause these types of symptoms as well as severe Type I or Type III allergies.

 If you have become ill due to toxic mold exposure, or have experienced property damage from mold, an attorney can help you discuss possible solutions to your situation.
 A Sacramento toxic mold lawyer can be invaluable helping you take legal action, holding landlords, contractors, builders, sellers, realtors and other entities responsible for your injuries and damages.